Essential HTTP Headers for Web Scraping

 'User-Agent': 'Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:109.0) Gecko/20100101 Firefox/112.0'

-An accept header indicates the type of response the client expects to receive from the server.
+An Accept header indicates the type of response the client expects to receive from the server.
 These are called MIME types.
-An accept header can have one or more MIME Types.
-For example, text/html, image/jpeg, application/json.
+An Accept header can have one or more MIME types.
+For example, text/html, image/jpeg, and application/json.

-If we use application/json in the accept header, the server may send the response in JSON format instead of an HTML format.
-This helps further parsing and operations.
+If we use application/json in the Accept header, the server may send the response in JSON format instead of HTML.
+This helps with further parsing and operations.

-On the other hand, the invalid accept headers might lead to retrieving invalid data or restricting the request by the server.
-An example of an invalid accept header affecting the retrieved data is as follows.
+On the other hand, invalid Accept headers might lead to the server retrieving invalid data or restricting the request.
+An example of an invalid Accept header affecting the retrieved data is as follows:

 import requests